-With luxury hotels now reopening their outdoor swimming pools, where better to cool off during the long, hot days of summer?
+As spring slowly starts to segue into summer, now is the time to get acquainted with the best outdoor hotel pools across the UK.
+Where better to cool off during the long, hot days to come?
 From a natural lagoon perched high above the cliffs of Cornwall to a striking rooftop glass-and-steel infinity pool in Leicestershire, here’s where to make a splash…

 – Cotswolds –